Zenon-Nowakowski/V-duck/readme.md

 ```shell
 tmux a -t bot
 ```
+Alternatively raspberry pi now has support for their own ssh and desktop view tools.
 # Features
 - Word filtering:
-   - In the internal.json file there should be a filtered_strings array, which will be read and any message containing a filtered word will result in an automatic timeout.
+   - In the config.json file there should be a FilteredStrings array, which will be read and any message containing a filtered word will result in an automatic timeout.
-   - Filtering is prossessed through filteralg.py and must be similar by a factor of 80% to the filter list in order to be filtered.
+   - Filtering is processed through config.py and must be similar by a factor of 80% to the filter list in order to be filtered.
 - Dice rolling
    - Simple NdN format
 - echo
    - the echo command will, echo, whatever the string following the command is
-- leave/join
-   - can join and leave voicecall (essentially subcommands code for use in more complex systems such as the play command)
 - Responds to @ mentions (currently very limited)
 - Copypasta
-   - A user may ask the bot to provide a copypasta from internals
+   - A user may ask the bot to provide a copypasta from configs
-- play audio
-   - currently very buggy, needs more testing.
 # TODO
 - Meme implementation
    - Better copy pasta generation (api/web)